SandeepMaikhuri/android-core/README.md

 ## About

-These are common functionalities used by Five Minutes apps.
-See it in use by running **demo app**.
-Inspired by [this guy](http://www.matkostankovic.com/repository/images/_variations/3/3/3361562781e9d349d15df3cf4461229f_medium.jpg).

 This bundle contains utility classes we tend to re-use on many of our projects (us being [Five Agency's](http://five.agency) Android Team).
 We expect there'll be many more added, but in the mean time, you're free to use/re-use/upgrade all of the existing code here.

 ## Requirements